jspsych/jsPsych/docs/support/migration-v8.md

 Version 8.x of jsPsych focused on a complete rewrite of the core library to enable new features and make it easier to maintain.
 Most of the changes in version 8.x are behind the scenes.
 However, there are some breaking changes that you will need to address in your experiment code in order to upgrade to v8.x.
+If you are a plugin developer, there are also some special considerations below to factor in when developing your plugins or modifying existing ones.

 This guide is aimed at upgrades from version 7.x to 8.x.
 If you are using version 6.x or earlier, please follow the [migration guide for v7.x](./migration-v7.md) before trying to upgrade to v8.x.